 What are protective hairstyles?
 Protective styles are hairstyles that tuck away the ends of the hair and protect it from everyday manipulation.
 Natural hair can be delicate and prone to breakage, and protective styling gives you the option to extend the life of your hair by protecting it.

-Although I have not worn braid extensions in a while this is a style that I would recommend if you were trying to grow your hair out.
-Known as the crown and glory method you will find a plethora of information about this hair growth technique if you google it.
+Although I have not worn braid extensions in a while, this is a style that I would recommend if you were trying to grow your hair out.
+Known as the crown and glory method, you will find a plethora of information about this hair growth technique if you google it.

 I have found that I do not necessarily need the crown and glory method because I still tend to notice hair growth without braid extensions.
-Nevertheless, if I decided that the everyday things I do to my hair are too much of a hassle I would be doing the crown and glory method.
+Nevertheless, if I decided that the everyday things I do to my hair are too much of a hassle, I would be doing the crown and glory method.

-Here are some of the reasons why are protective styles essential:
+Here are some of the reasons why protective styles are essential:

 Protective Styles Can Be Used While Your Are Transitioning

-The thing that I love about protective styles is that they are easy to maintain and can help you while you are transitioning or taking a break from relaxer treatments by stretching the time frame out.
+I love that protective, and low manipulation styles are easy to maintain and can help you transition or take a break from relaxer treatments by stretching the time frame out.

 Things You Should Not Do When Wearing Protective Hairstyles

-Do not Wear the Same Protective Style Over and Over
+Do not Wear the Same Protective Style Over and Over.

 Protective styles are many used to help maintain the hair’s health and can lead to hair growth and make the hair flourish.
 However, you do not want to repeatedly leave your hair in the same hairstyle because this can lead to hair breakage.